Media should view govt as allies in nation-building, Tinubu tells Nigerian editors. - Champion Newspapers LTD

 He also advised journalists to learn how to cope with the current situation in the country.

-“If we are going to use whatever means to deal with the oil mafia, we should keep our refineries alive.
+“If we are going to use what ever means to deal with the oil mafia, we should keep our refineries alive.
 If you say you want to stop monopoly, then our four refineries must work.
-Let those four refineries compete with Dangote Refinery.
+Let that four refineries compete with Dangote Refinery.

-“We challenge the Minister of Information and Bayo Onanuga to get the refineries working.
-Every body is feeling the pain in the country.
-The time is hard but Nigerian journalists are harder so you have to be tough to cope with the time.
+“We challenge Minister of information and Bayo Onanuga to get the refineries working.
+Every body is feeling the pains in the country.
+The time is hard but Nigeria journalists are harder so you have to be tough to cope with the time.